jwalton3141/jwalton3141.github.io/_posts/2017-12-22-Embed-Publication-Matplotlib-Latex.md

 fig, ax = plt.subplots(1, 1, figsize=set_size(width, fraction=0.5))
 ```

 You may find it useful to predefine widths which you use regularly to your ```set_size``` function.
 Examples could be the textwidth of your thesis document, a journal you submit to, or a beamer template.
-Our ammended function may include:
+Our amended function may include:
 ```py
     if width == 'thesis':
         width_pt = 426.79135